Lego The Angry Birds Movie

-Lego The Angry Birds Movie was a Lego theme based on Rovio Entertainment's video game series of the same name and the same of the film.
+Lego The Angry Birds Movie is a discontinued Lego theme based on Rovio Entertainment's video game series Angry Birds and The Angry Birds Movie.
 It was licensed from Columbia Pictures and Rovio Animation.
 The theme was first introduced in April 2016.
 The product line was discontinued by the end of 2017.

 Overview

-Lego The Angry Birds Movie was based on the film.
+'Lego The Angry Birds Movie was based on The Angry Birds Movie (2016).
 The product line focused on a group of birds (Bomb, Chuck, Matilda, Mighty Eagle, Red and Stella) whose eggs are stolen by the green piggies, who wish to eat them.
 The green piggies are led by the evil King Leonard Mudbeard, who is assisted by Biker Pig, Chef Pig, Foreman Pig, Pilot Pig, Pirate Pig and many piggies.
 Lego The Angry Birds Movie aimed to recreate the main characters in Lego form, including named Bomb, Chuck, Matilda, Mighty Eagle, Red and Stella.
 In addition, The Lego Group built a life-sized model of Red, a red bird who appears in The Angry Birds Movie film.

 Development

-In partnership with Rovio Entertainment, The Lego Group created a construction toy line that was launched in Spring 2016 to coincide with the global theatrical release of The Angry Birds Movie film.
+Lego The Angry Birds Movie was inspired by the 2016 film The Angry Birds Movie.
+The Lego construction toy range was based on the animated film and developed in collaboration with Rovio Entertainment.
+The construction sets were designed to recreate the story and characters of the animated film in Lego form.
 The Lego Group VP of licensing and entertainment Jill Wilfert stated, "Our designers are having fun developing building sets that leverage the engaging play and deconstruction found in the Angry Birds game."